istio/istio.io/content/en/blog/2024/introducing-sail-operator/index.md

 ---
 title: "Introducing the Sail Operator: a new way to manage Istio"
-description: Intrododucing the Sail Operator to manage Istio, a project part of the istio-ecosystem organization.
+description: Introducing the Sail Operator to manage Istio, a project part of the istio-ecosystem organization.
 publishdate: 2024-08-15
 attribution: "Francisco Herrera - Red Hat"
 keywords: [istio,operator,sail,incluster,deprecation]